 Adobe Experience Manager for Pega Marketing

 Adobe Experience Manager (AEM) is a content management solution which provides users with an interface to build, deliver, and maintain digital experiences.
-Use the Pega AEM Connector to connect your Pega offers and proposition to Adobe Experience Manager assets, so that Adobe Experience Manager assets can be used for marketing and decisioning.
+The Pega AEM Connector allows you to connect your AEM assets to Pega offers and treatments, so that you can apply advanced analytics to existing AEM assets.
 You can navigate the Adobe Experience Manager folder structure and browse Adobe Experience Manager assets from inside Pega Marketing.
 The Pega AEM Connector uses the Query Builder API provided by Adobe.
 For more information about the API, see the Adobe API documentation.

 Deploying Adobe Experience Manager